Latest Update Summaries

 - Dance and gym classes are limited to 20 per class (masks must be worn);

-- The one person per four square metre rule has been re-introduced for all indoor and outdoor settings, including weddings and funerals;
+- per four square metre rule has been re-introduced for all indoor and outdoor settings, including weddings and funerals;

 - Outdoor seated events are limited to 50% seated capacity;